Worship Today 9.6.20

-Currently, all Religious Life programming is online due to COVID-19.
+Currently, all Religious Life (including Affiliate Ministries) programming is online or in person and on campus due to COVID-19.

 Spiritual Resources in Anxious Times

-1. Connect your breath with your being.
+1. Connect your breath with your being (as a prayer, meditation, or a practice all it's own).
 Pay attention to the most needed thing that makes you alive-your breath.
 Breathe in, breathe out.
 Do so for 1 minute, or 20 minutes.

 3. Journal.
 If you pray, use the journal to pray and invite your sense of the divine into your writing.
 If you don't pray, write about your anxieties and what brings you life.
 In either circumstance, rely on your personal history and story to reach for the things that have grounded you in the past.